helpyio/helpy/README.md

 - Postgres
 - Uses Unicorn (right now)

+Helpy also uses two external services to help out- and email provider like SendGrid and an image manipulation and host (Cloudinary).

 To get going, install the app and make sure you seed the database 'rake db:seed' You can also populate the database with fake data by running 'rake db:populate'

+Open up the settings.yml to configure the system.

 Contributing